 When web design first became “a thing” it was clipart, GIF’s, trailing cursors, and banners…lots and lots of banners.
 Things stayed this way for a while as well because the field of web design was in its infancy and the tools available were limited.
 Not to mention that CMS systems like WordPress weren’t even a thought back then…

-As web design began to grow as a field those sparkling cursor trailers began to fade out and people were no longer tricked into clicking those flashy banner farms.
+As website design began to grow as a field those sparkling cursor trailers began to fade out and people were no longer tricked into clicking those flashy banner farms.
 Still, the change was slow and a shift towards CMS systems began.

 The High-Speed and Dynamic Advancements of 2017